How to Make Black Pudding:

 The best way to make good black pudding (in our humble opinion) is from scratch.
 You can certainly buy 'heat and serve' versions.
 Simply slice and heat them in the frying pan, then serve a slice of black pudding as part of a full Irish breakfast.
 Nothing wrong with that!

-But if you truly want to make black sausage the Irish way, go to the grocery store, buy some ingredients and make it from scratch.
+But the real answer to how to make black pudding the Irish way is to go to the grocery store, buy some ingredients and make it from scratch.
 You will be very proud that you did.

 Irish Black Pudding: The Ingredients